Russian alphabet: consonants (1st. part)

 The transcription of the consonants is quite close to the real sound of the Russian letters.
 Listen to the audio file to practice the pronunciation.

-Now you can even read some Russian words (they are included into the audio too):
+Now, you can even read some Russian words:

 сок [sok] – juice